 In the example below, we'd like to see just how many conversations are tagged both "vip" and "shirts".
 This will show us how many have both tags so that we can tend to those VIP customers.

 Perform Bulk Actions

 Need to tag or assign more than one conversation at a time?
 Just search for what you need, select a few conversations, and the bulk action menu will appear.
 These buttons allow you to assign, change the status, or tag a conversation.
-If the conversations you've selected are all in the same mailbox, you can also run a manual workflow from here.
-Click the trashcan icon to delete the conversations you've selected.

 For example, if you wanted to search for all active conversations that are not assigned to any user or team that have a subject containing "urgent" — you can click the link below (while logged in to your Help Scout account) to run that search in your account.

 While you're on that search result, just save that in your browser, and ta da — you've saved your search!

 Account Owners are able to search all data across all Inboxes, so they're able to view everything.